 Now, as an alternative, consider the ethics of liberal democracy when applied to the global scale.
 I'll take up liberalism first and then democracy second.
-Liberalism is a universalistic ideology, the fundamental principle of which is that all human beings have the same basic rights and the implementation of those rights should not be affected by a script of characteristics or accidents of birth.
-Let me take two examples.
-The first is the freedom of movement, perhaps the most basic of these rights.
-Immigration controls are fundamentally illiberal in character, and we would never tolerate restrictions on the freedom of movement within liberal societies today, so why would such restrictions be justified on a global scale in a world of liberal democracies?
-Moreover, immigration controls and the citizenship laws they protect have two important illiberal effects.
-On the level of individuals they create tremendous inequality of opportunity, or different life chances for people born in the US for example vs Bangladesh on the other hand, and they do so purely as a result of an accident of birth, and liberalism is incompatible with such a fundamental inequality of opportunity; it is a morally arbitrary result.
+Liberalism is a universalistic ideology, the fundamental principle of which is that all human beings have the same basic rights, and the implementation of those rights should not be affected by a script of characteristics or accidents of birth.
+Let me just take two examples.
+The first is freedom of movement, which is perhaps one of the most basic of these rights.
+It seems to me that immigration controls are fundamentally illiberal in character - non-liberal - and we would never tolerate restrictions on the freedom of movement within liberal societies today, so why would such restrictions be justified on a global scale in a world of liberal democracies?
+Moreover, immigration controls and the citizenship laws that they protect have two important illiberal effects.
+On the level of individuals, they create tremendous inequality of opportunity, or different life chances, for people born in the US, for example, versus Bangladesh, on the other hand, and they do so purely as a result of an accident of birth, and liberalism, it seems to me, is incompatible with such a fundamental inequality of opportunity; it is a morally arbitrary result.

 And second, on a collective level, these laws institutionalize inequality between states and thereby help to preserve the wealth of rich societies.
 As an illustration, consider what would happen if we opened the border with Mexico.
-Lots of unskilled workers would immigrate to the US creating downward pressure on wages in this country.
-Conversely, in Mexico and elsewhere, with the reduction in supply of cheap labor, because it is all moving here, we would see the price of labor, namely wage rates, rise in those countries.
-So we would begin to get a gradual convergence of wage rates by opening the border.
-It wouldn't mean you would get total equalization.
-There are many other reasons for total inequality between the US and Mexico, namely education and productivity and so on.
-But it does mean one reason why the US is so rich is because we artificially protect our wealth through the political instrument of citizenship laws and immigration controls that keep people out who would drag our wealth down, and that seems to me a fundamentally illiberal idea, something we would never tolerate at home.
-That is one example.
+Lots of unskilled workers would immigrate to the United States, creating downward pressure on wages in this country.
+Conversely, in Mexico and elsewhere, with the reduction in the supply of cheap labor, because it is all moving here, you would see the price of labor, namely wage rates, would rise in those countries.
+So you would begin to get a gradual convergence of wage rates by opening the border.
+That doesn't mean you would get total equalization.
+There are lots of other reasons for inequality between the United States and Mexico, like education and productivity and so on.
+But it does mean that one reason the US is so rich is because we artificially protect our wealth through the political instrument of citizenship laws and immigration controls that keep out people that would drag our wealth down, and that seems to me a fundamentally illiberal idea, something we would never tolerate at home.
+So that is one example.